 His recent book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts, has been translated in 21 languages.
 He writes the popular "Squeaky Wheel Blog" on PsychologyToday.com, and he is the author of The Squeaky Wheel: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem.
 His new book, How to Fix a Broken Heart, will be published by TED Books/Simon & Schuster in 2017.
 He has also dabbled in stand-up comedy.

-Cynthia Erivo made her Broadway debut as Celie in The Color Purple — a role that earned her Tony and Grammy Awards.
+Cynthia Erivo made her Broadway debut as Celie in The Color Purple -- a role that earned her Tony, Grammy and Emmy Awards.
 Erivo has performed for the annual Kennedy Center Honors and been featured on stage in Sister Act as well as A Midsummer Night’s Dream.
 Most recently, Erivo teamed up with John Legend at the 2017 Grammy Awards to perform the Beach Boys’ song, “God Only Knows.”

 The actress stars with Viola Davis in the upcoming Steve McQueen film Widows, and as Harriet Tubman in the biopic Harriet.

 Manoush Zomorodi is the host and managing editor of Note to Self, “the tech show about being human,” from WNYC Studios.
 Through experiments and conversations with listeners and experts, she examines the new questions tech has brought into our lives.
 Topics include information overload, digital clutter, sexting “scandals" and the eavesdropping capabilities of our gadgets.